30+ companies with significant volunteer programs22 min read

 While the Gates Foundation works globally, they recognize that improving people’s lives often happens at the local level, where individuals take action in their own communities.
 Through 3:1 matching for employee charitable giving, paid time for volunteering, board service matching, community grantmaking, grantee site visits, speakers bureau, and events throughout the year, employees have many opportunities to develop relationships with organizations that they personally care about.

-KPMG’s Make A Difference Day (MADD) is a hands-on volunteering day where our employees give their time to make a positive difference in our local community.
+KPMG’s Make A Difference Day (MADD) is a hands-on volunteering day where KPMG’s employees give their time to make a positive difference in the local community.

 Employees get first-hand experience volunteering and gain a better appreciation of the importance of contributing to their community.
 They are also encouraged to continue the relationships with charitable and supported service organizations.
 With hundreds of person-hours donated in a single day, KPMG makes a significant impact, in a very short period of time.